 QMForge has been created using the following dependencies:

 QMForge has only been extensively tested on Mac OS X Snow Leopard and Mavericks, as well as Windows XP, with some minor testing on Yosemite.
-It should, however, work with Mac OS X Lion and Mountain Lion, and Windows 7.
+It should, however, work with Mac OS X Lion and Mountain Lion, and Windows 7 and 8.

 If you do attempt to run and/or install QMForge from the Source Code, I cannot guarantee success with different version of those dependencies, and thus, will provide very limited support.

-Since QMForge depends heavily on cclib for parsing files (and the calculation methods), check the wiki for any options in your QM package you may need to include.
+Since QMForge depends heavily on cclib for parsing files (and the calculation methods), check its documentation for any options in your QM package you may need to include.
 If you find a bug involving the parser or methods, please let me know and/or post to one of the cclib mailing lists.